The 12 Best Flashlights in 2024

 Rechargeable Flashlight

-If you don’t want to replace batteries every time the flashlight dies, you can opt for a USB-rechargeable flashlight instead.
-These have built-in rechargeable batteries, so you can plug them into a charger when they die.
+If you don’t want to deal with replacing batteries every time the flashlight dies, you can always opt for a USB-rechargeable flashlight instead.
+These have built-in rechargeable batteries, so you can simply plug them into a charger when they die.
 These flashlights have benefits (like never needing to carry spare batteries with you) but also have downsides.
 If the battery dies while you’re out and about on a non-rechargeable flashlight, you can swap in a new battery and continue.
 With rechargeable batteries, you’ll need to wait before it has enough juice to keep going.
 Non-replaceable rechargeable batteries also mean your light has a finite lifetime and will need eventual replacing when its battery degrades and no longer has any usable capacity.

 Light Output Type

-Nichia bulbs tend to have more natural-looking light, meaning objects you shine on will have a more faithful reproduction of color.
+Nichia bulbs tend to have a more natural-looking light, meaning objects you shine your light on will have a more faithful reproduction of color.
 Some lights will also have different color temperatures ranging from 2000K to 5000K.
 The higher the K value, the cooler (more blue) the light.
-Lower K-value lights will have a warmer tint closer to candles or old incandescent bulbs.
-If you want to dig into the details, we recommend reading our guide to everyday carry flashlights.
+Lower K value lights will have a warmer tint closer to candles or old incandescent bulbs.

 Beam Distance